-This Plan was developed in a joint and cooperative venture by members of a Floodplain Mitigation Planning Committee (FMPC) which included representatives of County departments, federal and state agencies, citizens and other stakeholders.
+This Plan was developed in a joint and cooperative venture by members of a Flood Hazard Management Plan Committee (FHMPC) which included representatives of County departments, federal and state agencies, citizens, and other stakeholders.
 This Plan will ensure Baldwin County's continued eligibility for federal disaster assistance including the Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program (HMGP), Pre-Disaster Mitigation Program (PDM), and the Flood Mitigation Assistance Program (FMA).
 This Plan has been prepared in compliance with Section 322 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act or the Act), 42 U.S. C. 5165, enacted under Section 104 of the Disaster Mitigation Act of 2000, (DMA 2000) Public Law 106-390 of October 30, 2000, as implemented at CFR 201.6 and dated October 2007.

-Baldwin County currently participants in the National Flood Insurance Program's (NFIP) Community Rating System (CRS) and, having more than 50 repetitive loss properties, are required to prepare and maintain a floodplain management plan (FPM).
-This flood hazard management plan addresses the flood hazard and was developed in accordance with the CRS FPM planning requirements as shown in
+Baldwin County currently participates in the National Flood Insurance Program's (NFIP) Community Rating System (CRS) and, having more than 50 repetitive loss properties, are required to prepare and maintain a floodplain management plan (FPM).
+This flood hazard management plan addresses the flood hazard and was developed in accordance with the CRS FPM planning requirements as shown above in Table 1.